xLPMG/algorithm-engineering/answers/lecture_2/report.md

 ### 3. What schedule on slide 18 produces the following (bad) pattern?

+`schedule(static, 22)`

+The first thread that receives 'work' will compute the first 22 iterations (0-21) and the second thread to receive 'work' will take the rest (22-31).

 ## Task 4

 **Rewrite the program for estimating π from the last lecture (pi_numerical_integration.cpp) so that it is parallelized with the #pragma omp for construct.**